peacefixation/peacefixation.github.io/_posts/2016-05-26-haskell-part-2.md

     mapM_ printQuote quotes
 {% endhighlight %}

 This was an interesting modification.
 First I stored the quotes as a list of tuples with two `String` elements.
 Then I found the `mapM_` function that takes a data structure and a monadic action and applies the action to each element.
-So I wrote a little function called `printQuote` to take an (author, quote) tuple and print it with some formatting.
+I wrote a little function called `printQuote` to take an (author, quote) tuple and print it with some formatting.
 Then in `main` I call `mapM_` with two arguments, my printing function and the list of quotes, and behold, the quotes are printed.

-I feel like I've gone a little far without learning some more fundamentals at this stage, but the chapter is almost over, only one more program to write.
+I feel like I've gone a little too far without learning some more fundamentals at this stage, but the chapter is almost over, only one more program to write.

 # Mad Lib